forem/DEV-ios/README.md

 https://www.youtube.com/watch?v=SWEts0rlezA

-Our app doesn't have the exact same needs that they do, _and we don't use Turbolinks_, so we can't just copy their approach full-on, but I still think this jives for now.
+Our app doesn't have the exact same needs that they do, **_and we don't use Turbolinks in our web app_**, so we can't just copy their approach full-on, but I still think this jives for now.

 By leveraging `wkwebviews` as much as possible, I think we can make this all pretty awesome and sync up with our web dev work pretty smoothly.
 And where it makes sense, we can re-implement certain things fully native, or build entirely native features.
 Life's a journey, not a destination.